ROCm/rocr_debug_agent/README.md

-# ROCr Debug Agent
+# ROC Debug Agent

-The ROCr Debug Agent is a library that can be loaded by ROCm Platform Runtime to provide the following functionality:
+The ROCdebug-agent is a library that can be loaded by ROCm Platform Runtime to provide the following functionality:

 * Print the state of wavefronts that report memory violation or upon executing a "s_trap 2" instruction.
 * Allows SIGINT (`ctrl c`) or SIGTERM (`kill -15`) to print wavefront state of aborted GPU dispatches.